 At present, Lakeshore General’s physiotherapy department operates with a single physiotherapist who sees between eight and 10 patients daily.
 The health authority did not say whether additional staff would be hired at Ste.
-Anne’s Hospital to reduce growing wait times.
+Anne’s Hospital to reduce growing wait times. n